 Fears of a ‘pensions tax raid’ have been reignited as the government faces growing pressure to scrap the current valuable tax perks on pension contributions, suggesting those able to benefit from the current arrangements should make use of them while they can.

-In July, the influential Commons Treasury Select Committee called for tax relief on contributions to pensions to be scaled back.
-Its key recommendations, in a report into household finances, included introducing a lower annual allowance and a flat rate of tax relief .
+In July 2018, the influential Commons Treasury Select Committee called for tax relief on contributions to pensions to be scaled back.
+Its key recommendations, in a report into household finances, included introducing a lower annual allowance and a flat rate of tax relief.

-The think tank the Centre for Policy Studies went even further in August, demanding that tax relief on pensions be abolished and replaced with bonuses on pension contributions .
+The Centre for Policy Studies, a British think tank went even further the next month, demanding that tax relief on pensions be abolished and replaced with bonuses on pension contributions.
 Both proposals would have the effect of reducing tax breaks for higher earners.

 Lower relief, lower growth